dogmatiq/dogmavet/README.md

 - Rename the configurer parameter name to `c`
 - Replace non-UUID identity keys with UUIDs
-- Reformat non-standard UUID representations by the RFC-4122 grammar
+- Reformat non-standard UUID representations using the RFC 4122 grammar

 ## Caveats